 2. Coding is Great for Academic Skills

 Wondering how to build skills like critical thinking, logical analysis and problem solving?
-Try coding!
+Try coding for kids!

 Coding is the language of machines, which do not understand implicit meaning and emotions.
 So, to communicate you have to be precise, logical and clear in your thoughts.
 All these build critical and logical thinking skills.

 3. Coding Helps Build Soft Skills

 Soft skills like cooperation, teamwork, adaptability and active listening can be easily developed fun way through coding.
 Learning to code offers children the opportunity to collaborate and work together in teams, helping them to build essential soft skills (that are often disappearing!).

 When it comes to learning to code, there is no one-way!
 You can code the same program using an array of languages, applying different operations and logic.
 Another important aspect of coding is that it is process oriented and not necessarily product oriented.

 This builds creativity and provides the necessary impetus to imagination and divergent thinking.

 Math skills are a critical component of the future.
 We all need basic math skills to survive in our daily routine.
 One of the most important aspects of learning to code is to organise, analyse and manipulate data to achieve the desired outcome.

 These are key math skills and coding works on them the fun, hands-on way.
 Coding is just one of the ways to make math hands-on and cultivate a genuine interest in math.